elasticio/elasticio.github.io/content/_guides/teams-and-repos.md

 ![](/assets/img/developer-guide/team-repo/Screenshot_3.png)

-As soon as they accept the invitations, they become team members.
+As soon as you click *Send Invites*, the selected users become team members.

-**Note,** only members of the same organization can be invited into this developer team.
+**Note,** only members of the same Contract can be invited into this developer team.
 The list shows all the possible members that can be invited to this current team.

 ### Delete the developers team

 If you need to delete a developer team:
-*   You should have organisation admin access role and
+*   You should have the appropriate permissions and
 *   The developer team must contain no integration component.

 If the above conditions are true, you can proceed and delete the developer team using [an API call]({{site.data.tenant.apiBaseUri}}/v2/docs/#delete-a-team).